A guide to citations and references

 Quoting makes clear to the reader it is someone else's writing.
 Copied text must be in in quotes (or block text), and with a citation to tell the reader where you copied it from.
 Failing to do this is plagiarism.

 I tell my students to be sparing in their use of quoted text.
-I prefer to see their own writing and thinking.
+I prefer to see them do their own writing and thinking.
+But again, if one copies, one must quote and cite.

 What about borrowed ideas and reworded text?